Looking for the perfect homemade mini training dog treats recipe?

 How to make these mini training dog treats

-- Combine ingredients in a bowl and smash together using a fork.
+- Combine ingredients in a bowl and smash them together using a fork.
 You can also use a blender or food processor if that’s easier, but seriously, smashing it works fine.

-- Once mixed well, switched to using your hands to knead the dough.
+- Once mixed well, switch to using your hands to knead the dough.
 Or you can use something like a Kitchen-Aid mixer if you really don’t want to get it all over your hands.

-- Place dough ball on a flat, floured surface and roll out to about ¼ of an inch thick using a rolling pin.
+- Place the dough ball on a flat, floured surface and roll it out to about ¼ of an inch thick using a rolling pin.

 - Place on a cookie sheet covered with parchment paper.